It's easy to check your super contribution cap

 - leave your excess contributions in your super.
 These will be taxed at the highest marginal rate.

-Some types of after-tax contributions, like downsizer contributions, aren’t included in the cap.
+Some types of after-tax contributions, like downsizer contributions, COVID-19 early release of super re-contributions, aren’t included in the cap.
 For more information visit the ATO website.

 Bring forward unused cap amounts

-If you're under 65 and you go over the cap, you may be able to bring forward up to 3 years of after-tax contributions.
+If you're under 75 and you go over the cap, you may be able to bring forward up to three years of after-tax contributions.
 The amount you can bring forward depends on your total super balance at 30 June of the previous financial year.
+The following table represents the bring forward arrangement for a total super balance of $1.9 million.

 Note that your total super balance and your contributions cap is based on the balances of all your super accounts, not just your UniSuper account.